Press enter to see results or esc to cancel.

-The first step is to obtain an entry visa which allows you into the country.
-This is not an immigration visa, rather, it is the precursor.
+The first step is to obtain an entry visa, which allows you to enter the country.
+This is not an immigration visa; rather, it is the precursor.
 Once you have entered Singapore with the entry visa, you will be eligible to apply for a visa to stay.

 Immigration visas are available for investors, workers, students, and eligible family members of these expats.
 Pre-marriage Long-Term passes may also be granted to the future spouses of Singapore citizens.